dimitrisdiam/Data-Extraction-Integration/README.md

-# Data Extraction & Integration Project - Assignment 1
+# Data Extraction & Integration Project

 ## Overview
 This project is a part of the coursework for Data Extraction & Integration.
 It includes a comprehensive approach to redesigning a database schema, querying the database, and extracting data using Python.